Iptacopan

 Take iptacopan exactly as your healthcare provider tells you.
 Do not change the dose or stop taking it unless your healthcare provider tells you.

-- Swallow the capsules whole.
-Do not open, break, or chew the capsules.
+- Swallow the capsule whole.
+Do not open, break, or chew them.

 What happens if I miss a dose?